SitecorePowerShell/Console/Documentation/Markdown/Show-ListView.md

 ### EXAMPLE 2

 This command formats information about Sitecore items in a table.
-The Get-ItemReferrer cmdlet gets all references of the "Sample Item" template.
+The Get-ItemReferrer command gets all references of the "Sample Item" template.
 The pipeline operator (|) passes the object to the Show-ListView command.
 Show-ListView displays the objects in a table.
 The Properties are not displaying straight properties but use the Name/Expression scheme to provide a nicely named values that like in the case of languages which are aggregarde form the "Languages" property.